limanalhassan/s3-batch-operation/jenkins/SETUP_GUIDE.md

 - Ensure the branch is correct in SCM config
 - Try using absolute path: `**/seed.groovy`

-### "Script not approved" Error
+### "Script not yet approved for use" Error

-**Problem**: Groovy sandbox is blocking the script
+**Problem**: Jenkins requires script approval when using Groovy Sandbox

 **Solution**:
 1. Go to **Manage Jenkins** → **In-process Script Approval**
-2. Approve the pending scripts
+2. You'll see pending script approvals
+3. Click **Approve** for each pending script
-3. Re-run the seed job
+4. Re-run the seed job

+**Alternative (Less Secure)**: Uncheck "Use Groovy Sandbox" in the Job DSL build step configuration

+**Note**: You may need to approve scripts multiple times as the seed job evolves.
+This is normal Jenkins security behavior.

 ### Jobs Created But Not Visible